 1 Counsel undermines this on appeal in several ways.
-For example, Counsel asserts that the wide range of potential fields of study such as logistics, supply chain management, and business contained in the U.S. Department of Labor's Occupational Outlook Handbook (the Handbook) entry for "Logisticians" comprise a specialty such that jobs falling within the classification are specialty occupations under 8 C.F.R. § 214.2(h)(4)(iii)(A)(1).
+For example, Counsel asserts that the wide range of potential fields of study such as business, mathematics, engineering, or computer science contained in the U.S. Department of Labor's Occupational Outlook Handbook (the Handbook) entry for "Operations Research Analysts" comprise a specialty such that jobs falling within the classification are specialty occupations under 8 C.F.R. § 214.2(h)(4)(iii)(A)(1).
 This is incorrect.
-Firstly, the Handbook reflects that a common minimum entry requirement for the logistician occupation is a bachelor's degree in business.
-Educational requirements consisting of a general business degree compose a broad and general field of knowledge and not one which relates to a specialty affording theoretical and practical body of specific knowledge required to perform the

-When reviewed within the context of the Petitioner's business operations, we find the evidence of record sufficient to demonstrate that this Beneficiary's work would in fact involve a "body of highly specialized knowledge" attained through a precise and specific course of study that relates directly and closely to the proffered position.
+Firstly, Counsel's argument wholly ignores the fact that the Handbook reflects that a common minimum entry requirement reviewed within the context of the Petitioner's business operations, we find the evidence of record sufficient to demonstrate that this Beneficiary's work would in fact involve a "body of highly specialized knowledge" attained through a precise and specific course of study that relates directly and closely to the proffered position.